What Merchants Need to Know About Mastercard Dispute Fees

 - The Merchant's Guide to Mastercard Debit Card Chargebacks

 In most cases, these fees are non-refundable and must be paid, even if the merchant proves the dispute was invalid through representment.
-Mastercard chargeback fees are similar to Visa’s in composition and arrangement.
-However, there are key differences that you should be on the lookout for.
+This is because chargeback fees are intended to cover the administrative costs incurred due to the chargeback.

 Why Does Mastercard Assess Chargeback Fees?

+Frankly, Mastercard lets banks assess these fees to cover the cost of administering the chargeback.
 Although the terms might seem harsh, Mastercard chargeback fees are not intended to be punitive.
 The fees are meant to cover any costs that result from handling and processing all those incoming chargebacks.

 Each chargeback means the bank has to handle documents, forward them to the merchant, and ensure all documents are routed to the correct party.
 They must also spend time and energy recovering funds lost to the dispute.
 All this work takes time and resources.